Evan-Kim2028/hypersync-lancedb-pipe/README.md

 2. Once rye is installed, run `rye sync` to install dependencies and setup the virtual environment, which has a default name of `.venv`.
 3. Activate the virtual environment with the command `source .venv/bin/activate`.

 ### Running the Pipeline
+There are some script examples in the `scripts` folder.
-In the scripts folder, to backfill data from a historical block number, run the `historical_sync.py` file.
-To update the database to the head of the chain, run `sync_to_head.py`.
+* Run `historical_sync.py` file to backfill data from a historical block number.
+* Run `head_sync.py` to sync the database to the head of the chain.
+* Run `backfill_sync.py` to perform a backfill sync from the earliest block number.